 Can Pyrex Go Under the Broiler?

-The glass used in Pyrex and other bakeware brands is made from borosilicate glass, which is much stronger than regular window glass or soda-lime glass.
+Pyrex and other bakeware manufacturers employ borosilicate glass, which is stronger than soda-lime or window glass.

 This makes it more resistant to thermal shock, which means that it won’t crack if you put it into a hot oven and then try to cool it down quickly by putting ice cubes on top.
 It also means you can put hot food into cold Pyrex containers without worrying about cracking them.